 4. Reduce average Neonatal Intensive Care Unit (NICU) length of stays by 30%.

-The project team will achieve these objectives through the utilization of a modified version of the Institute for Healthcare Improvement (IHI) Breakthrough Series Model for Improvement.
-Specifically, the project team will work together to:
+The project team achieved these objectives through the utilization of a modified version of the Institute for Healthcare Improvement (IHI) Breakthrough Series Model for Improvement.
+Specifically, the project team will worked together to:

 1. Identify best practices to develop and implement a clinical and patient toolkit that will be utilized at the pilot sites to guide improvement work;